HaozheLiu-ST/HaozheLiu-ST.github.io/index.md

 **He will join AI Initiative, KAUST to pursue the PhD degree under the supervision of Juergen Schmidhuber!**

+Our paper

 He is invited as a reviewwer for CVPR'2022, ICML'2022, ECCV'2022 and MICCAI'2022!

-One paper is accepted by CVPR'2022!
+[Our method (Group-wise Inhibition)](https://github.com/LinusWu/TENET_Training) is merged into the official benchmark of [ImageNet-C](https://github.com/hendrycks/robustness)

 1 paper is submitted to ICML'2022, 2 papers are submitted to MICCAI'2022 and 3 papers are submitted to ECCV'2022.
-Best wishes!
+Best wishes for them!

+Our paper (Scene Consistency Representation Learning for Video Scene Sgementation) is accepted by CVPR'2022!

+Our paper (Group-wise Inhibition based Feature Regularization for Robust Classification) is accepted by ICCV'2021!

 ---